KaiLangen96/video-editor-kronberg/README.md

 > The code seems to be relatively simple and optimized already.
 However, here are a few suggestions to improve it: [...]
 > The CSS code provided is already well-organized and structured.
 Here are some minor optimizations that can be done to further improve the code: [...]

-The suggestions and minor optimizations that ChatGPT gave me as a response felt unneccesary and I decided to not implement them.
+The suggestions and minor optimizations that ChatGPT gave me as a response felt unnecessary and I decided to not implement them.

 ## Bugs & Fixes